ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 One solution is to proxy these requests through **microservices**.
-Microservice architectures allow developers to build applications out of modular, smaller components and integrate them with third-party services.
+Microservice architectures allow developers to build applications out of modular, smaller components and integrate with third-party services.

 Frontend JavaScript acts as the glue, orchestrating microservices together, and giving us the ability to enrich our applications with additional functionality, that was generally provided through plugin ecosystems, inside monolithic CMSs.

-By separating different services into smaller microservices with well-defined purposes, we can better comprehend the system globally, instead of having to understand the inner complexities of each individual service.
+By separating different services into smaller microservices, with well-defined purposes, we can better comprehend the system globally, instead of having to understand the inner complexities of each individual service.

 Need image processing added to your workflow?
 Search functionality?
 E-commerce?
-The pervasiveness of service APIs allows us to _outsource_ and delegate these responsibilities to expert [service providers](https://serverless.css-tricks.com/services/major/) instead of having to write our own implementations.
+The pervasiveness of service APIs allows us to outsource and delegate these responsibilities to expert [service providers](https://serverless.css-tricks.com/services/major/), instead of having to write our own implementations.

 ### Headless CMSs as editor-friendly UIs

-While it's easy to picture developers editing text files locally and pushing them to GitHub via command-line, what about content editors who aren’t developers and might not be familiar with Git and Markdown?
-For a non-technical users, such workflows may not be the best solution at all.
+While it's easy to picture developers editing text files locally and pushing them to GitHub through the command-line, what about content editors who aren’t developers and might not be familiar with Git and Markdown?
+For non-technical users, such workflows may not be the best solution at all.

 The JAMstack has fathered a new generation of content editing